samyaroy/Predicting-Wine-Quality-Robust-Regression/README.md

 ### License

-This repository is licensed under the **MIT License**.
+This repository is licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.
 You are free to use, modify, and distribute this work for academic, research, or commercial purposes, with proper attribution.
 See the LICENSE file for details.
+[Read more here](https://creativecommons.org/licenses/by/4.0/).